assimoes/ngHelpers/README.md

                                  .where({key:'prop2',value:1})
                                  .exec();

-          // will return a array with the elements with the unique key 1 and 3 });
+          // will return an array with the elements with the unique key 1 and 3 });